 Paul Clark leads an enhanced fitness class at Turner Senior Resource Center.

-"We believe strongly in the fact that social needs and medical needs are all part of the greater whole, that quality of life and wellness are integrated, and social connection is vital to health," says TSRC director Rachel Deweese.
+"We believe strongly in the fact that social needs and medical needs are all part of the greater whole, that quality of life and wellness are integrated, and social connection is vital to health," says TSRC director Rachel Dewees.
 "So while people are coming here for specific reasons, the underlying thing that draws everyone is the connections and relationship."

-Turner Senior Resource Center director Rachel Deweese.
+Turner Senior Resource Center director Rachel Dewees.

 Some TSRC clients have even created their own programming.
 Concerned about the documented links between social isolation and failing health, one TSRC client pitched the idea of a group encouraging better socialization between men.
 The group, known as the "Wise Guys," has been going strong for four years.

 Clients' notes on a bulletin board at Turner Senior Resource Center.